AmrKoritem/AKLanguageManager/README.md

 ## Usage

 1 - If you want to change the language, use the `setLanguage(language:)` method by passing to it the new language.<br>
-In a UIKit project, at least the parameter `viewControllerFactory` must be provided in addition to the language:<br>
+In a UIKit project, at least the parameter `viewControllerFactory` must be provided in addition to the language:
 ```swift
     // Change Language and set rootViewController to the initial view controller
     @IBAction func changeLanguage() {